rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/deployments.md

 | DEP_E4xx | internal rapyuta.io error | report the issue together with the relevant details to the <a href="#" onclick="javascript:FreshWidget.show();">support team</a> |

 ## Restart Policy
-Unlike deployments running on the cloud, which are automatically restarted if they stop due to some error, deployments that are running on devices do not automatically restart if they exit due to an error or when devices are rebooted.
+Unlike deployments running on the cloud, which automatically restart if stopped due to an error, deployments that are running on devices do not automatically restart if exited due to an error or when devices are rebooted.

-You can configure the behavior of deployments running on devices by setting the restart policies.
+You can configure the behavior of deployments running on devices by setting their restart policies.
 There are three kinds of restart policies available for a device deployment:

 * **Always**
-  Always restart deployments if the deployment executables are in an error state or if the device is rebooted.
+  Always restart deployments if the deployment executables are in an error state sor if the device is rebooted.
 * **On-failure**
   Restart deployments only if the deployment executables exit due to an error, and the exit code is non-zero.